What is a fair rent increase in the UK, and how frequently landlords can implement a rent increase?

 The Section 13 Notice must provide the following details:

-For a full breakdown of rent increases and the legislation involved, visit gov.uk.
+For a full breakdown of rent increase laws and the legislation involved, visit gov.uk.

-If a rent increase is particularly large or the tenant believes the is above a fair rent increase they can refuse an increase in rent and appeal to a tenancy tribunal to challenge a section 13 rent increase.
+If a rent increase is particularly large or the tenant believes it is above a fair rent increase, they can refuse an increase in rent and appeal to a tenancy tribunal to challenge a section 13 rent increase.
 The tenant will be required to continue paying the current rent amount until this decision is made.

 For advice for tenants on how to tackle a rent increase dispute, go to the Shelter England’s guide.